Solar Decathlon 2011

-But the Solar Decathlon teams have to go further than that.
-The teams have to design and build attractive, high-performance houses that integrate solar and energy efficiency technologies seamlessly into the homes' designs.
+For the Architecture contest of the U.S. Department of Energy Solar Decathlon 2011, teams were required to design and build attractive, high-performance houses that integrated solar and energy-efficiency technologies seamlessly into the design.